SinkAnkit/Amazon-E-commerce-Platform-Review-Analysis-using-map-reduce/README.md

 This repository contains a project for performing big data analysis on Amazon e-commerce data using Hadoop MapReduce.
 The focus is on analyzing reviews, ratings, and keywords to enable future sentiment and predictive analysis.

 **Features:**

-    - Review Analysis: Extract and analyze customer reviews to understand sentiment and trends.
+    - Review Analysis: Extracting and analyzing customer reviews to understand sentiment and trends.

-    - Rating Analysis: Aggregate ratings to assess product performance.
+    - Rating Analysis: Aggregating ratings to assess product performance.

-    - Keyword Extraction: Identify and analyze keywords from reviews to uncover common themes.
+    - Keyword Extraction: Identifing and analyzing keywords from reviews to uncover common themes.

-    - Predictive Analysis: Use historical data to forecast future trends and sentiments.
+    - Predictive Analysis: Using historical data to forecast future trends and sentiments.

 **Examples:**

-    - Sentiment Analysis: Analyze customer reviews to determine overall satisfaction and sentiment.
+    - Sentiment Analysis: Analyzing customer reviews to determine overall satisfaction and sentiment.

-    - Rating Distribution: Aggregate and visualize the distribution of product ratings.
+    - Rating Distribution: Aggregating and visualizing the distribution of product ratings.

-    - Keyword Analysis: Identify frequently mentioned keywords in reviews to highlight key features or concerns.
+    - Keyword Analysis: Identifing frequently mentioned keywords in reviews to highlight key features or concerns.

 **Future Work:**

-    - Enhanced Predictive Models: Integrate machine learning for more accurate predictions.
+    - Enhanced Predictive Models: Integrating machine learning for more accurate predictions.

-    - Real-time Analysis: Develop capabilities for real-time analysis of incoming review data.
+    - Real-time Analysis: Developing capabilities for real-time analysis of incoming review data.

 **Pre-requisites and tools:**